Scheme Rules for the Nationally Accredited Certification Scheme for Individual Gas Fitting Operatives

-It is the policy of BPEC Certification Ltd that impartial Assessment shall be open to all individuals meeting the Scheme entry requirements regardless of race, colour, creed, nationality, ethnic origin, gender, marital status, religion, sexuality, political belief, ability or age.
-Preparatory training is not a pre-requisite for Assessment.
+It is the policy of BPEC Certification Ltd that impartial Assessment shall be open to any and all individuals meeting the Scheme entry requirements regardless of race colour, creed, nationality, ethnic origin, gender, marital status, religion, sexuality, political belief, ability or age.
+Preparatory training is not a pre-requisite for assessment.

-Individuals are invited to indicate any special needs that they wish to be taken into consideration at the time of application.
+Individuals are invited to inform of any special needs that they wish to be taken into consideration at the time of application.
 Each declared situation will be considered on an individual basis.
-BPEC Certification Ltd will take reasonable steps to offer methods of Assessment that provide for the needs of individuals with learning and physical difficulties.
+BPEC Certification Ltd to take all reasonable steps to offer methods of Assessment that provide for the needs of individuals with learning and physical difficulties.

 4. Scheme Criteria

-The criteria that define Assessments are ratified by the Standard Setting Function for Gas Safe Register.
+The criteria that define Assessments are ratified by the Strategic Management Board (SMB).
 The Scheme is modular in design and the number and nature of modules available are subject to periodic change.